 We have not attempted to confirm whether or not all assets have good title.
 We have been informed by the management that there are no environmental or Infringement of brand, trade or patent or any significant lawsuits, or any other undisclosed Contingent liabilities which may potentially affect the Value, except as explicitly stated in this report.

+As the engines are presently at Bell facilty in Singapore, accordingly as per instruction from bankers and as confirmed by clients, we are providing Desktop Valuation report of the assets.

 Background of valuer company